QuantEcon/lecture-python-advanced.myst/lectures/smoothing_tax.md

 * a consumer's  nonfinancial income as a government's purchases
 * a consumer's *debt* as a government's *assets*

-Thus, we can convert  the consumption-smoothing models in lecture {doc}`smoothing <smoothing>` into  tax-smoothing models by setting
+Thus, we can convert  the consumption-smoothing models in lecture {doc}`Tax Smoothing with Complete and Incomplete Markets <smoothing>` into  tax-smoothing models by setting
 $c_t = T_t$, $y_t = G_t$, and $- b_t = a_t$,  where $T_t$ is total tax
 collections, $\{G_t\}$ is an exogenous government expenditures process, and $a_t$ is the government's holdings of one-period risk-free bonds coming maturing at the due at the beginning of time $t$.